The CBA Difference

 “Instructional rigor at CBA means students are challenged to solve problems at high levels and to apply their learning in new and different ways.”

-Clayton-Bradley Academy teachers are trained in the Highly Effective Teaching model, built on proven strategies and methods for teaching and learning.
-The five principles of Highly Effective Teaching design are:
+Clayton-Bradley Academy teachers are trained in the Learning Centered Schools model, built on proven strategies and methods for teaching and learning.
+The five principles of Learning Centered Schools are:

 Intelligence is a function of experience